-Photo taking is a pastime we all participate.
-Whether it is a fancy camera with a variety of lenses or simply a smart phone, snapping a digital picture to remember a person, place or event is so easy.
+Photo taking is a pastime we all enjoy and participate.
+Whether it is with a fancy camera and a variety of lenses or simply a smart phone, snapping a digital photo to remember a person, place or event is really easy.
 In fact, we probably snap several pictures, just in case!
 Hmmmm?

 Summer time travels, family events and holiday celebrations are ideal times for pulling out the camera.
 These precious moments are beckoning to be immortalized into a collection.
 (A collection is three or more of any item in a category.)